-Hurricane deductible requirements may be different, but the general rule is they apply to windstorm damages in certain instances.
+The general rule is that hurricane deductibles can apply to windstorm damages in certain instances.
 File photo

 Those living in Florida and other areas that are vulnerable to hurricanes actually have two deductibles relating to their home insurance: a standard deductible and a hurricane deductible.